 DON’T make her wait and wait.

-Is there a chance she is eagerly expecting a proposal this holiday season?
+Is there a chance she is eagerly expecting an engagement this holiday season?
 If so, don’t make her wait until the clock strikes midnight on December 31st to get down on bended knee.
 Use your judgment and pick a moment to propose that leaves time to celebrate before the new year, and don’t make her spend the entire season on the edge of her seat.

 DO give her something special.